ivanlafollette/ivanlafollette/README.md

 - <b>Working on Python at the moment.</b>
 - <b>Taking the Harvard CS50 course through edX.
 Very cool!</b>
+- <b>Also working on material, HTML, CSS, JS, from the Odin Project.
+Fun stuff!</b>

 <h2>📺 My YouTube videos:</h2>